Good versus Bad pixels

 When setting your camera on a higher ISO, you may think that your camera becomes more sensitive to the light.
 But the amount of light projected on the image stays exactly the same...
 Comes down to each camera actually having only one best ISO setting, most often the lowest setting

 - Always shoot in RAW.
 A JPG saves at most 256 tones per color channel, and in a lossy way.
-A 12 bit RAW saves up to 4096 tones per channel, lossless.
+A 12 bit RAW saves up to 4096 tones per color channel, lossless.
 Because a RAW file contains much more image information, you can afterwards choose exactly the tones you want.
 Forgot about shooting JPG, always use RAW if you care for quality. (jpg with a high quality setting is great for the final result, but certainly not for shooting).
-Only some compact cameras have RAW.

 - Hold your camera still!
 If you cause motion blur, all these mega pixels won't do you any good.

 Reasons NOT to buy a camera with large pixels

 - Bigger pixels -> bigger image sensor -> bigger camera with bigger lenses.

 - A larger image sensor usually results in a shadower depth of field.
 Most love this though!

 - Larger lenses often have a smaller maximum aperture.
 Having large pixels is great for shooting in low light, but if the larger lens has a smaller maximum aperture... then it makes less to no sense to have big expensive pixels.